bitnami/charts/bitnami/wordpress/README.md

 When performing admin operations that require activating the maintenance mode (such as updating a plugin or theme), it's activated in only one replica (see: [bug report](https://core.trac.wordpress.org/ticket/50797)).
 This implies that WP could be attending requests on other replicas while performing admin operations, with unpredictable consequences.

 To avoid that, you can manually activate/deactivate the maintenance mode on every replica using the WP CLI.
-For instance, if you installed WP with replicas you can run the commands below to activate the maintenance mode (the following example assumes that the release name is `wordpress`):
+For instance, if you installed WP with three replicas, you can run the commands below to activate the maintenance mode in all of them (assuming that the release name is `wordpress`):

 ```console
 kubectl exec $(kubectl get pods -l app.kubernetes.io/name=wordpress -o jsonpath='{.items[0].metadata.name}') -c wordpress -- wp maintenance-mode activate